Gabe Wilkins

-Gabriel Nicholas Wilkins (born January 9, 1971) is an American former professional football defensive end who played for the Green Bay Packers and San Francisco 49ers in a six-year career that lasted from 1994 to 1999 in the National Football League (NFL).
+Gabriel Nicholas Wilkins (born January 9, 1971) is an American former professional football player who was a defensive end for six seasons with the Green Bay Packers and San Francisco 49ers of the National Football League (NFL) from 1994 to 1999.
+He played college football for the Gardner–Webb Runnin' Bulldogs.

 Early life

-He attended Gettys D. Broome High School.
+He attended Gettys D. Broome High School in Spartanburg, South Carolina.

 College career

 Attending NAIA Gardner–Webb University, Wilkins recorded 29 sacks and 53 tackles for loss (both school records), and participated in the 1992 NAIA Football Championship game.

 Professional career

 Green Bay Packers

 Wilkins was selected by the Green Bay Packers in the 1994 NFL draft (fourth round, 126th overall).
 After being used sparingly in his first three seasons, Wilkins performed well in relief of Reggie White during Super Bowl XXXI, recording a tackle and a deflected pass.
 Becoming a starter after Sean Jones retired in 1997, Wilkins finished the season with 50 tackles, 5.5 sacks, a 77-yard interception return touchdown, and a fumble recovery touchdown.
 However, Wilkins played only one drive of Super Bowl XXXII due to a knee injury.